 This is a large 6/4 size five valve piston CC tuba called the Kaiser Model. it's similar to the Hirsbrunner Grand Orchestra tuba and and the Meinl Weston Baer model tuba.
 Alan Baer actualy won the New York Philharmonic position and several others on this model PCK tuba.
 The Gronitz PCK is played by many other professionals, including Gene Pokorny, Norm Pearson, and many others.
 Gronitz tubas are handmade in Bavaria, Germany in a small shop owned by Andreas Klingspor.
 The tubas are built to order and are hand assembled the old way.
 Every crook and bend is hand fit on the horn.
 This tuba is also very light, being made mostly of sheet brass bows rather than heavier bows made from tubes.
 The PCK has a velvety smooth tone, and it's the easiest to play large tuba that you can find.
 This design defines the modern orchestral sound.
 Despite its large size, it's a very versatile tuba and is useful for smaller ensembles as well as large ones.
 For 2018 all Gronitz piston valve tubas, including the PCK, will have MAW valves, a proprietary design by Martin Wilk.
 The pistons are made by Meinlschmidt in Germany.

-This tuba is sold without case, but we can customize the SKB390W hard case for a snug fit, or we can order it with a hard case or top loading gig bag from Gronitz.
+This tuba is sold without case but is available with a hard case or top loading gig bag from Gronitz.
 A custom road case can be built upon request.
 We offer the standard mouthpipe or York style mouthpipe, which wraps slightly less around the bell.
 The tuba then sits away from your body a little, but the reach of the right arm to the pistons is shorter.
 This is a popular option in Japan, less so here in the US.

 Who won an audition on a Gronitz PCK tuba?